abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-When this recognition takes hold, we can see that there is always a path to working with the way things are, a path that leads us toward greater clarity and peacefulness and all of this is based fully upon our cultivating an attitude of non-contention, of basic loving-kindness.
+When this recognition takes hold, we can see that there is always a path to working with the way things are, a path that leads us toward greater clarity and peacefulness, and all of this is based fully upon our cultivating an attitude of non-contention, of basic loving-kindness.

 # Becoming a Somebody Forgetting About Everybody